| 1 Nothing I see in this room means anything.

 you from Paradise.

 MT: I agree, I need peace now, not a to-do list.
-This is the essential, my
+This is the essential,

 JC: Beyond the sun and stars, beyond the known universe and anything

-you think you know and see, a pure white light emerges--or was
+you think you know and see, a pure white light emerges--or was it always

-this light, as God is this light, as those around you are this light.
+as God is this light, as those around you are this light.

 7 I see only the past.